Is your Lead Gen Strategy Costing more than it’s Earning? Ask these 5 Critical Questions

 The fact of the matter is that lead gen only works when your brand does the heavy lifting post-click.

-3. Do you have a Funnel that Nurtures Leads or just captures them?
+3. Do you nurture leads or just capture them?

-4. Are you tracking the Right Metrics or just the easiest ones?
+4. Are you tracking the right metrics or just the easy ones?

 Lead generation can feel successful if you’re only looking at surface-level data.